 - Identify two reasons AAC should be implemented early in intervention for a person with aphasia

 - List three ways AAC supports can meet the needs of people with aphasia

 - List five AAC supports appropriate for a person with aphasia

-Presenter: Lindsey Frohn, M.S., CCC-SLP has over 6 years of experience as a pediatric speech-language pathologist.
-While working with a wide variety of diagnoses and disorders, she developed a passion for AAC to increase her patients’ abilities to communicate successfully.
-She is a member of the Tobii Dynavox Learning Team where she develops and conducts internal and customer training, creates implementation resources and presents at conferences about AAC topics.
+Presenter: Lindsey Frohn, M.S., CCC-SLP is a speech-language pathologist experienced in a rehabilitation setting working with a wide variety of diagnoses and disorders including TBI, stroke, Down syndrome, and autism.
+Lindsey developed a passion for AAC early in her career to increase her patients’ abilities to communicate successfully.
+She is a member of the Tobii Dynavox Learning Team where she develops and conducts trainings, creates implementation resources, and presents at conferences about AAC topics.

 Disclosures: Financial Disclosure: Lindsey is a full-time employee of Tobii Dynavox.
 Non-financial Disclosure: Lindsey has no relevant non-financial relationships.
 Content Disclosure: Because of the unique characteristics of our product, this presentation will focus exclusively on the Tobii Dynavox product line and will not include information about other communication or educational products.
 Disclaimer: ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.